algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 }
 ```

-To actually return the result, we'd want to just fetch `btree[k][i]` in the last node we visited, but the problem is that sometimes the local lower bound doesn't exist ($i \ge B$) because $x$ happens to be greater than all the keys in the node.
-In this case, we need to return the last local lower bound we actually encountered — hence we update the result as we descend down the tree using the `(i < B)` check.

-This implementation outperforms all previous binary search implementations by a huge margin:
+This implementation outperforms all previous binary search implementations, and by a huge margin:

 ![](../img/search-btree.svg)